jrydberg/service-registry/README.md

 The client should do a initial query to get the seed set of service instances.
 After that, it should regulary re-query the instance set.
-The re-query intervals should be determined by SLAs.
+The re-query intervals should be determined by SLAs, `liveness` and update intervals.
+The interval can also be influenced by the current state; if there's no instances available, re-query more often.
+If the set is stable, maybe back off and do not query that often.

 # Internals